-None of the services are prohibited under the FRC's ES or the National Audit Office's Auditor Guidance Note 01.
+None of the services are prohibited under the FRC's ES or the National Audit Office's Auditor Guidance Note 01 and the services have been approved in accordance with your policy on pre-approval.
 The ratio of non audit fees to audits fees is not permitted to exceed 70%.

-At the time of writing, the current ratio of non-audit fees to audit fees is approximately 13%.
+At the time of writing, the current ratio of non-audit fees to audit fees is approximately 18%.
 No additional safeguards are required.